leowmc/SCTP-Capstone-Project-4-E-Commerce/README.md

 * Similarly, for Chile, the sales uptrend over time follows the increasing trend of purchase frequency and quantity.
   - When drilling down by age group, the purchase frequency and quantity from all age groups show an increasing trend over time, except for the Youth age group showing a slight decline.
 * Mexico’s slight decline in sales over the years is mainly driven by less purchase frequency and quantity from the adult age group of 35-44, as well as the Youth and Seniors age groups.
-* Brazil shows a positive increase in sales from Youths over time.
+* Brazil shows a positive increase in sales from Youths over time, offset the decline in sales from some adult age groups.

 <br />